Riding E-Scooters – The Most Important Rules

 Where are you allowed to ride an e-scooter?

-• ✅ Permitted:
+• ✅ Allowed:

-• - Cycle paths and cycle lanes
+• • Bike paths and bike lanes

-• ❌ Not permitted:
+• ❌ Not allowed:

-Traffic rules for e-scooters in Switzerland
+Traffic Rules for E-Scooters in Switzerland

-• Maximum speed: 20 km/h plus 10% tolerance - corresponds to up to 22 km/h
+• Maximum speed: 20 km/h plus a 10% margin of error – equivalent to up to 22 km/h

-• Helmet: Not compulsory, but highly recommended.
+• Helmet: not required, but highly recommended.

-Discover the right VMAX helmet now
+Discover the perfect VMAX helmet now

-Equipment of your e-scooter
+Features of your e-scooter

 • White front light & red rear light